acoustic-content-samples/sample-wch-node-wrapper/README.md

 - `queryParams` - [Required] The search query object passed into the method.
 - `queryParams.query` - [Optional] The main query.
 Must be a valid Solr query.
 Defaults to query for all content.
 - `queryParams.fields` - [Optional] Comma separated list of fiels to get returned in the search result.
 Default are all fields.
-- `queryParams.facetquery` - [Optional] Subquery performed on the results of the main query.
-The input can also be an array containing multiple facet queries.
 - `queryParams.amount` - [Optional] The amount of documents that will be returned in the search result.
 Defaults to 10 documents matching the query.
 - `queryParams.sort` - [Optional] Define a valid Solr sort criteria based on a valid index.
 Can also contain multiple indexes.
 Sortable either asc (ascending) or desc (descending)
 - `queryParams.start` - [Optional] The starting point after sorting from where to return the number of elements defined in `amount`.
 Default starting point is index 0.
+- `queryParams.facetquery` - [Optional] Subquery performed on the results of the main query.
+The input can also be an array containing multiple facet queries.
+- `queryParams.isManaged` - [Optional] If true the result set only contains on managed elements.
+If set to false on unmanaged elements are returned.
+(Only Managed elements are visible in the authoring UI) Default are all elements.
+No difference between managed an unmanaged.

 ---